-With the rise of COVID-19, our team at Salud America! is digitally curating content about what the coronavirus pandemic means for Latino health equity and efforts to help vulnerable communities.
+With the rise of COVID-19, our team at Salud America! is digitally curating content about what the coronavirus pandemic means for Latino health equity.

-We want to ensure the Latino population gets an equitable share of culturally relevant information during the outbreak.
+We want to ensure Latinos get an equitable share of culturally relevant information.

 - Take action for change.